ppuffinburger/edtf4k/readme.md

 ## Basic Usage

-`org.edtf.EdtfDateFactory` is the entry-point to parsing an EDTF string.
+`org.edtf4k.EdtfDateFactory` is the entry-point to parsing an EDTF string.
 The return will either be an `org.edtf4k.EdtfDatePair` or an `org.edtf4k.EdtDateSet` depending on the string.

-`org.edtf.EdtfDatePair` holds a pair of `org.edtf.EdtfDate`, because dates can be intervals or ranges.
+`org.edtf4k.EdtfDatePair` holds a pair of `org.edtf4k.EdtfDate`, because dates can be intervals or ranges.
 Each `org.edtf4k.EdtfDate` has a status to determine if it is NORMAL, OPEN, UNUSED, UNKNOWN, or INVALID.

 ```Kotlin